andreaskatis/cgc-synthesized-fuzzers/Material_Temperature_Simulation/README.md

     The relay then sends the dimensions of the material in x,y,z format.
     The relay then sends y/n based on the isothermic flag (0 = y, 1 = n).
         If yes, the relay only sends the first temperature value.
-        If no, the relay sends the first n temperature values, where n is a generated number between 1 and 100 provided by the fuzzer.
+        If no, the relay populates the material grid with values provided by the fuzzer.
     The relay then sends y/n based on the isothermic flag (0 = y, 1 = n).
-        If yes, the relay sends the first n temperature values, where n is a generated number between 1 and 100 provided by the fuzzer.
+        If yes, the relay propulates the material grid with values provided by the fuzzer.
         If no, the relay sends nothing.
     The relay finally sends the runtime, and sends a newline command runtime / 10 times.

 ## Running the fuzzer
-The fuzzer files must be named material_temperature_simulation.c in order to build properly.
+The fuzzer files must be named Material_Temperature_Simulation.c in order to build properly.
 Run the make file found in the build folder.
 Once the build process is complete, run fuzz.sh in the bin folder.